 4.1.5.
-Plot the natural log (ln) of the slope of each best-fit line (determined in step 4.1.4.) along the vertical axis, versus the inverse of ageing temperature (1/(ageing temperature, deg K)) along the horizontal axis, Calculate the least squared best-fit lines through the data.
+Plot the natural log (ln) of the slope of each best-fit line (determined in paragraph 4.1.4.) along the vertical axis, versus the inverse of ageing temperature (1/(ageing temperature, deg K)) along the horizontal axis.
+Calculate the least squared best-fit lines through the data.
 The slope of the line is the R-factor.
-See the following graph for an example.
+See Figure A9.App1/4 for an example.